Vishwajeetbamane/passwordgenerator/README.md

 Here if the input is equal to "Yes" then it will save the password along with website or app(i.e. forwhat variable) to a text file "generatedpasswords.txt".

-Now use this program to generate passwords and save them.
-No worry about forgiving you passwords now they are saved in a safe file.
-Thank you.

 Author:.
 Vishwajeet Bamane